 Additional information on how structures perform and the materials used in them can be found in the references listed at the end of this chapter.
 Inspectors and Project Supervisors assigned to inspect concrete structures should have some basic understanding on how these structures are intended to perform.
-Discussions with the Designer of a structure can go a long way to clarify why the Special Provisions for a structure are written the way they are and why the Project Plans contain various details, which appear unnecessary or excessive.
-If the construction staff understands how the various structural members such as abutments, piers, and girders are designed to function, they are less likely to overlook key inspection areas.
+Discussions with the Designer of a structure can go a long way to clarify why the Special Provisions for a structure are written the way they are and why the Project Plans contain various details, which on the surface, appear vague.
+If Inspectors and Resident Engineers understand how the various structural members (abutments, pier, girders, etc.) are designed to function, they are less likely to overlook key inspection areas.